sebastienmira/makemore/README.md

 A repository to experiment with Neural Networks from scratch.

-Following Karpathy's series and experimenting around it.
+Following Karpathy's makemore and experimenting around it.

+First, a bigram model was implemented and more complexity will be added.